 We want to prevent accidents and keep the public safe along our beautiful Jurassic Coast.
 We will trial the use of 5G to transmit life-saving information to connected signs.
 The messaging may include tide times, cliff erosion, water conditions and quality plus information about currents.
 This will be displayed in an easy to read style and updated in some cases from live 5G-connected data feeds.

-They could also include supplementary information such as car parking, safety features in an area such as the location of lifeguard stations and defibrillators or tourism and conservation messaging.
+The signs could also include other information such as car parking, safety features for example the location of lifeguard stations and defibrillators, or tourism and conservation messaging.
 Connected signs could even relay live visitor information, such as footfall, back to emergency services.